 Talk with a variety of people in careers you find interesting.
 Most people like to talk about their career path and their position, career field, or industry.
 Even if you decide that the career is not the best option for you - that is valuable information.
 Conduct Informational Interviews for guidelines and start talking with:

 - Employers through Penn State Career Connection LinkedIn Group, Industry Spotlights, or Information Sessions

 Observe Professionals At Their Workplace

-Observe and "job shadow" professionals in the workplace to get a better sense of the day-to-day responsibilities, challenges, and work environment of within various careers.
+Observe and "job shadow" professionals in the workplace to get a better sense of the day-to-day responsibilities, challenges, and work environment of various careers.
 This experience can reinforce to you the types of skills, interests, and values desired to succeed within career areas.
 Seek out opportunities to observe professionals through your network of contacts and Career Services.

 Experience Work First-hand through Internships/Related Opportunities

 Test-drive specific career fields by taking on short-term work or volunteer activities.
 Reflect on your experiences to refine and modify your career interest areas.
 Remember, even short-term experiences lasting less than a semester or summer can be very valuable in shaping your future career plans.
-Take a look at the internships that our available to you.
+Take a look at the internships that are available to you.

 Develop Knowledge, Skills and Abilities

-Gain insight into the type of knowledge, skills, and abilities, necessary to succeed in a career field as you learn more about career options.
+Gain insight into the type of knowledge, skills, and abilities necessary to succeed in a career field as you learn more about career options.
 This may shape what you want to gain from your academic classes, your involvement in student organizations, and the types of work experiences you seek.
 While most career options have certain academic skills required to perform well in a particular job, many skills and qualities are common among employers across career fields.

 Develop Self-Marketing Tools